AmberSahdev/Open-Interface/README.md

 ### Operate Your Computer Using LLMs

 Open Interface can
-- Figure out how to execute user requests by sending them to an LLM backend (GPT-4V) with a current screenshot.
+- Execute user requests by sending them to an LLM backend (GPT-4V) with a current screenshot.
 - Simulate keyboard and mouse input to automatically execute the steps received from the LLM to operate your computer.
 - Take user requests through text or voice.